afondiel/computer-vision-challenge/README.md

 - **Level 2 - Hero (advanced): Vision LLMs: Image Generation(GANs, VAEs...), Synthesis & Captioning**

 > [!IMPORTANT]\
-> L1 and L2 primarily use pre-trained models to ensure accessibility for everyone.
-This allows us to explore a wider range of tasks using various models.
+> In L1 and L2, we primarily leverage pre-trained models to ensure accessibility for everyone.
+This also allows us to explore a wider range of vision recognition tasks using different types of models while focusing on the model's performance and outcome.

 ## Basic Computer Vision Pipeline